andreyvdl/Bookmarks-md/README.md

 The Passionate Programmer (2nd edition) - Chad Fowler
 C Notes for Professionals - Many Authors
 Git Notes for Professionals - Many Authors
-The Art of Game Design: A Book of Lenses - Jesse Schell
 Rules of Play Game Design - Katie Salen, Eric Zimmerman
-The Art of Deception - Kevin Mitnick
 Linux Notes for Professionals - Many Authors
 Perl Notes for Professionals - Many Authors
 A Theory of Fun for Game Design - Raph Koster